gohugoio/hugo/content/en/functions/collections/In.md

 ---
 title: collections.In
-description: Reports whether an element is in an array or slice, or if a substring is in a string.
+description: Reports whether the given value is a member of the given set.
 categories: []
 keywords: []
 action: